 \subsubsection{Healthcare and Assisted Living}

 Integrated solutions for continuous monitoring and real-time communication are vital for improving patient outcomes and elderly care \cite{Philip2021}.
-These systems enable remote monitoring by collecting health data such as heart rate, blood pressure, and oxygen levels and transferring it to healthcare providers for real-time evaluation.
+These systems enable remote monitoring by collecting health data, such as heart rate, blood pressure, and oxygen saturation, and transferring them to healthcare providers for real-time evaluation.
 This allows personalized care and timely interventions without requiring hospital visits \cite{Philip2021}.
 In assisted living, sensors track daily activities, detect falls, and identify abnormal behavior, such as prolonged inactivity, alerting caregivers or medical professionals during emergencies.
-Hospitals can also benefit by optimizing patient flow, medical equipment usage, and staff coordination, enhancing healthcare delivery \cite{Philip2021}.
+Hospitals can also benefit from optimizing patient flow, medical equipment utilization, and staff coordination, thereby enhancing healthcare delivery \cite{Philip2021}.